alpdias/portfolio/README.md

 # My portfolio HTML5 and CSS3

-This is my first portfolio, it was created using <strong> HTML5 </strong> and <strong> CSS3 </strong>, I did it with the purpose of learning and to show the projects I'm working on.
-I created with the idea of ​​being a static, simple and practical website, just using <strong> HTML </strong> and <strong> CSS </strong> to learn web development.
+This is my first portfolio, it was created using <strong>HTML5</strong> and <strong>CSS3</strong>, I did it with the purpose of learning and to show the projects I'm working on.
+I created with the idea of ​​being a static, simple and practical website to learn web development.

 Progress -> <strong>80%</strong> - Online